-1.1 That Planning Committee delegates its decision-making authority to Birmingham City Council in respect of the above cross-boundary planning application.
+1.1 That Planning Committee make a recommendation to Council to delegate Sandwell Metropolitan Borough Council's decision-making authority to Birmingham City Council in respect of the above cross-boundary planning application.

 2 Reasons for Recommendations

 2.1 The majority of the application site lies within the administrative area of Birmingham CC except for a small triangular area of land at the southwest boundary.
 This area of land lies within the administrative boundary of Sandwell MBC.
 Given that there are no strategic cross-boundary implications associated with the proposal, and much of the site area and access is within Birmingham CC's administrative area, it is recommended that Birmingham CC is granted the authority to determine the application in this instance.